karaberke/nl-to-sql/README.md

 # nl-to-sql

-A natural-language-to-SQL agent for SQL Server, PostgreSQL or MySQL.
+A natural-language-to-SQL agent for any SQL Server.
 Type a question in English, the backend reads your database schema, has an LLM turn the question into a `SELECT` query, runs it, and returns the rows.
 Two parts:

 - `backend/` — FastAPI service.
 Introspects the schema, generates SQL, validates it, retries on error, executes it.
 - `front/` — React.
 Sends questions to the backend and displays results in a table.